jsstrn/jsstrn.me/content/recipes/delicious-gluten-free-pancakes.md

 ### Prepare melted butter

 - add 1 tbsp of butter into a bowl
-- microwave on high heat for 2 min
+- microwave on high heat for 20 sec

 ### Prepare egg substitute